-The sequel will see the team still striving to broadcast the stories they believe in, as they grapple with the looming spectre of the Cold War and changing social mores.
+The sequel sees the team still striving to broadcast the stories they believe in, as they grapple with the looming spectre of the Cold War and changing social mores.
 It will chart political intrigue and corruption against the highly charged backdrop of a country in the grip of unsettling and rapid change.
 With the space race and nuclear power, Britain seems on the threshold of a new era of modernization, economic optimism, scientific progress and cultural change in the face of new immigration from the Commonwealth.
 But under the buoyant veneer, our characters become deeply embroiled in cover-ups, sexual intrigues and the resurgence of Mosley’s fascism…

 Bel Rowly is still single and determined not to get involved with another married man.
 Clarence is in prison and she must now report to Randall Brown (Peter Capaldi) the eccentric new Head of News.
 While juggling the sparky relationships around her, she finds out that Hector is being lured to ITV.
 She fights for her program and finds herself taking on her adversary, Bill Kendall (Tom Burke), a producer whose magnetic charm she can’t help but find irresistible.